pyro-ppl/numpyro/docs/source/contrib.rst

 Hilbert Space Gaussian Processes Approximation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This module contains helper functions do use the  Hilbert Space Gaussian Process (HSGP) approximation method
+This module contains helper functions for use in the Hilbert Space Gaussian Process (HSGP) approximation method
 described in [1] and [2].

 .. warning::
     This module is experimental.
-Currently, it only gaussian processes with one-dimensional inputs.
+Currently, it only supports Gaussian processes with one-dimensional inputs.

 **Why do we need an approximation?**